nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/target/README.rst

 Overview
 ********

-This sample can be used as a base image or be transferred over Bluetooth mesh to update existing nodes.
+This sample can be used as a base image or be transferred over Bluetooth Mesh to update existing nodes.

-To distribute this sample as a new image over Bluetooth mesh network, use the :ref:`ble_mesh_dfu_distributor` sample.
+To distribute this sample as a new image over Bluetooth Mesh network, use the :ref:`ble_mesh_dfu_distributor` sample.

 Provisioning
 ============